macOS bootable USB on Windows 10

 TransMac create macOS USB bootable drive warning

-Once you complete the steps, insert the USB flash drive on your Mac to install, reinstall, or upgrade the operating system to the latest macOS version (Ventura, Monterey, Big Sur, Catalina, or Mojave).
+Once you complete the steps, insert the USB flash drive into your Mac to install, reinstall, or upgrade the operating system to the latest macOS version (Sequoia, Sonoma, Ventura, Monterey, Big Sur, Catalina, or Mojave).

 Create a GPT partition on a USB flash drive

-If the USB flash drive is not working with TransMac, it could still be a partition problem.
+If the USB flash drive is not recognized by TransMac, it could still be a partition issue.
 In this case, you may need to redo the entire process.
-However, this time, you should follow these steps to use the Diskpart command-line utility on Windows 10 (or 11) to create the appropriate GPT partition, and then follow the above instructions.
+However, this time, you should follow these steps to use the diskpart command-line utility to create the appropriate GPT partition, and then follow the above instructions.

 To create a GPT partition on a removable drive, use these steps: